mobahug/Netflix_Clone_42/README.md

 ## Additional feature:

-  - Using crontab when a movie wasn't watched over 30 days from any user, get deleted from project file On users watchlsit will stay anyway the movie
+  - Using crontab, a movie that wasn't watched for over 30 days, will be deleted.

- # Disclaimer

-   - The project using Torrent API and downloading movies from it, which is in some countries might be illegal.
-   - The project was created for educational purposes in school environment and computer!
-   - Using to your own responsible!!!
+  - On users Watched movies list will still appear as watched.